-1 Organisation 2
+1 Organization 2

-2 Programme 2
+2 Impact of COVID-19 2

+3 Programme 3

-3 Partners of SSA 6
+4 Partners of SSA 6

-4 Admission requirements 6
+5 Admission requirements 7

-5 Registration 7
+6 Registration 7

-6 Your career after SSA 7
+7 Your career after SSA 8

-7 Important dates 8
+8 Important dates 8

-8 Living in Orléans 8
+9 Living in Orléans 8

-9 Useful links 9
+10 Useful links 9

-10 Contact 10
+11 Contact 11

 The international Master in Space Sciences and Applications (SSA) is a one-year intensive training in space sciences that is taught in English at the at the University of Orléans (France).
-The programme targets French and international students who have a solid background in Physics (and completed a 1st year Master's degree or equivalent) and wish to carry out high level research in space agencies, research bodies, and government agencies.
+The programme targets French and international students who have a solid background in Physics (and completed a 1st year Master's degree or equivalent) and wish to carry out high level scientific research in space agencies, research bodies, and government agencies.